inesekr/sql-training/README.md

 # 📊 SQL Training | [CODELEX](https://codelex.io)

+// Added this line for testing purposes only.

 This repository consists of exercises to train your skills on SQL.
 SQLite was chosen because it is platform agnostic, and stores data in a single file which can be accessed easily.

 ## Prerequisites